How to apply for a loan or credit card without it affecting your credit rating

 Start by checking your credit rating

+You usually have a free trial period before paying a monthly fee.
 Your own checks on your credit rating don’t show up on your score.

 How does looking for a loan affect my credit record?